python/cpython/Doc/library/unittest.rst

 test fixture
-   A :dfn:`test fixture` represents the preparation needed to perform one or more tests, and any associate cleanup actions.
+   A :dfn:`test fixture` represents the preparation needed to perform one or more tests, and any associated cleanup actions.
 This may involve, for example, creating temporary or proxy databases, directories, or starting a server process.